guiihenrikee/Simon-Game/README.md

 # Simon-Game
-Practicing Javascript integration in a page.
+Practicing Javascript integration in a page developing the Simon Game